-Success in recovering ~1 m of core from the highshear strain zone and neighboring sediments from the plate boundary décollement provides material for shore-based mechanical and physical properties testing, as well as for geochemical, mineralogical, and microstructural analyses.
-Physical properties testing, particularly for thermal and fluid-flow properties, are important for constraining models of thermal-mechanical-hydrological processes important to the seismic cycle, modeling thermal transients in order to infer the dynamic strength of the Tohoku-oki earthquake fault, and determining stress state of the prism over the seismic cycle.
+Success in recovering ~1 m of core from the high-shear strain zone and neighboring sediments from the plate boundary décollement provides material for shore-based mechanical and physical properties testing, as well as for geochemical, mineralogical, and microstructural analyses.
+Physical properties testing, particularly for thermal and fluid-flow properties, are important for constraining models of thermal-mechanicalhydrological processes important to the seismic cycle, modeling thermal transients in order to infer the dynamic strength of the Tohoku earthquake fault, and determining stress state of the prism over the seismic cycle.
 Several shore-based studies of frictional properties of intrafault materials as a function of slip rate, pressure, temperature, and fluids are planned; this information will feed into mechanical analyses of seismic faulting.
-In addition, four special interest structural whole-round samples taken from the sheared clay of the décollement, as well as three other structural whole rounds capturing secondary faults, will provide material for coordinated nondestructive and destructive investigations of structure, chemistry, and mineralogy of the faulted sediments.
+In addition, three special interest structural whole-round samples taken from the sheared clay of the décollement, as well as two other structural wholerounds capturing secondary faults, will provide material for coordinated nondestructive and destructive investigations of structure, chemistry, and mineralogy of the faulted sediments.
 These studies and those of geochemistry and other physical properties will be used to search for signatures of seismic slip and investigate processes of dynamic slip during large earthquakes.